Dicromantispa sayi: Identification

 Wings: Wings clear with brown veins; no brown spots at wing tips.
 Base and outside edge of wings dark brown (costa area), with a faint yellowish streak.
 Stigma at end of costa also dark brown.

 Legs: Front legs modified, similar to praying mantis; dark brown with light streaks.
 Usually folded up and not used, except for eating.
 Mid and hind legs pale yellow with brown streaks; females have joint to body (coxae) brown; male coxae pale.

 Abdomen: Yellowish-brown to dark brown with yellow marks.
 Female abdomen always darker, and may be entirely black; the yellow marks vary considerably.
 Abdomen side edges cream, almost entirely on male, more spotted on female.

 Similar Species: Dicromantispa interrupta is a larger species with a dark patch near tip of wing.

 Leptomantispa pulchella has side-by-side (paired) yellow stripes of even width running down sides of abdomen, whereas D. sayi has uneven width pattern down sides.

 L. pulchella also has a bright, burnt orange stigma on wings, not brown as in D. sayi.
 Otherwise, these two are identical.

 Size: 14 to 15 mm long.

 Habitat: Forest edges and prairies where spiders are present.

 Food: Adults feed on small flying insects.
-Larvae hunt for just about any species spider eggs, but major hosts are Wolf and Hunting spiders Lycosidae, and Running Crab Spider Philodromus vulgaris.
+Larvae hunt for spider eggs, with major hosts including are wolf spiders (Lycosidae), and the running crab spider Philodromus vulgaris.